overbit/presentations/Teamcity & OctopusDeploy feature streams.md

 ### Variables

-At the project level override:
+At the project level in parameters override:

 - `Build-Number-MajorMinorPatch` in the format of `*.*.*` (`*` are digits only)
-- `Channel-Name` with value `Branch-Name`  ( when all project are migrated it will be done in the root level )
+- `Channel-Name` with value `%Branch-Name%`  ( when all project are migrated it will be done in the root level )

 ### *Build Configurations* - Builds